hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 Characteristics of the compute nodes
 ------------------------------------

-To remain compatible with the typical VSC setup, a number of properties can be used in job scripts.
-However, only one is really useful in the current setup of leibniz to select the proper node type, ``mem256``.
+To remain compatible with the typical VSC setup, a number of features can be used in job scripts (e.g. with Slurm's ``--constraint`` option).
+However, only one is really useful in the current setup of Leibniz to select the proper node type, ``mem256``.

 ============       ====================================================================================
-property           explanation
+feature            explanation
 ============       ====================================================================================
 broadwell          only use Intel processors from the Broadwell family (E5-XXXXv4)
                    (Not needed at the moment as this is CPU type is selected automatically) ivybridge          only use Intel processors from the Ivy Bridge family (E5-XXXXv2) Not needed at the moment as there is no automatic selection of the queue for the Ivy Bridge nodes.
-Specify ``-q hopper`` instead. gpu                only use the GPGPU nodes of Leibniz.
+Specify ``-p ivybridge`` instead. gpu                only use the GPGPU nodes of Leibniz.
                    Not needed at the moment as there is no automatic selection of the queue for the GPGPU nodes at the moment.
-Specify ``-q gpu`` instead. ib                 use InfiniBand interconnect
-                   (Not needed at the moment as all nodes are connected to the InfiniBand interconnect) mem128             use nodes with 128 GB RAM (roughly 112 GB available).
+Specify ``-p pascal_gpu`` instead. mem128             use nodes with 128 GB RAM (roughly 112 GB available).
                    This is the majority of the nodes on Leibniz.
                    Requesting this as a feature ensures that you get a node with 128 GB of memory and